willuhmjs/forgetti/docs/installation.md

 ### Script Installation

-To install, run the following command in your home directory:
+To install, run the following command in your home directory.
+The app will be hosted at `raspberrypi:4173`.

 ```bash
 curl -sSL https://raw.githubusercontent.com/willuhmjs/forgetti/main/install.sh | sh